Robingeorge12/OrderManagement_FullStack_Project/README.md

 11. Production quantity updation can be placed only by the Admin/Seller.
 12. Sorting, Multiple Filtration, pagination everything comes from the backend only.
 13. using Redux Toolkit for managing data.
+14. By using Chart JS, I have graphically shown all Delivered, Returned, Cancelled, and Orderd orders amounts.
-14. Everything in my ODRMAT APP is dynamic and functional
+15. Everything in my ODRMAT APP is dynamic and functional

 ## Backend API and Its end Points